krishjha1121/Prep/OS/os.md

 <div align = "center"><h1 style = "color:purple"> ㊙️ Introduction to concurrency </h1> </div>

-- Concurrency in Operating System refers to the ability of the system to execute multiple tasks or processes at the same time.
+- Concurrency in Operating System refers to the ability of the system to execute multiple tasks or processes at the same time improving resource utilization and system efficiency.

-- Key Points :
+- <p style = "color:orange"> Key Points </p>

     - Concurrency is about managing multiple tasks at once.
     - It's achieved through context switching, where the CPU rapidly switches between tasks.